Coca: Central America

+Other regions

+Hawaii: In December 2017, Kauai police, working with several state and federal agencies, seized 15 mature coca plants—some up to six feet tall—and one pound of hashish during a two-day operation in Kalalau Valley, on Kauai in the state of Hawaii.
+The coca plants are notable because they are the source of cocaine's active ingredient.
+Kauai Police Chief Darryl Perry described the operation as a success in the ongoing fight against illegal drugs on the island.

 Pharmacological aspects

-The pharmacologically active ingredient of coca is the cocaine alkaloid, which is found in the amount of about 0.3 to 1.5%, averaging 0.8%, in fresh leaves.
+The pharmacologically active ingredient of coca is the cocaine alkaloid, which has a concentration of about 0.3 to 1.5%, averaging 0.8%, in fresh leaves.
 Besides cocaine, the coca leaf contains a number of other alkaloids, including methylecgonine cinnamate, benzoylecgonine, truxilline, hydroxytropacocaine, tropacocaine, ecgonine, cuscohygrine, dihydrocuscohygrine, and hygrine.
 When chewed, coca acts as a mild stimulant and suppresses hunger, thirst, pain, and fatigue.
 Absorption of coca from the leaf is less rapid than nasal application of purified forms of the alkaloid (almost all of the coca alkaloid is absorbed within 20 minutes of nasal application, while it takes 2–12 hours after ingestion of the raw leaf for alkaline concentrations to peak.).
 When the raw leaf is consumed in tea, between 59 and 90% of the coca alkaloid is absorbed.

+Coca users ingest between 60 and 80 milligrams of cocaine each time they chew the leaves according to United Nations Office on Drugs and Crime (UNODC).
 The coca leaf, when consumed in its natural form, does not induce a physiological or psychological dependence, nor does abstinence after long-term use produce symptoms typical to substance addiction.
-Due to its alkaloid content and non-addictive properties, coca has been suggested as a method to help recovering cocaine addicts to wean off the drug.
+Due to its alkaloid content and non-addictive properties, coca has been suggested as a method to help recovering cocaine addicts with tapering off the drug.

-Addiction controversy

-Coca users ingest between 60 and 80 milligrams of cocaine each time they chew the leaves according to United Nations Office on Drugs and Crime (UNODC).
-However, other sources claim that the coca leaf, when consumed in its natural form or as coca tea, does not induce a physiological or psychological dependence, nor does abstinence after long-term use produce symptoms typical to substance addiction.
-See also Erythroxylum coca, and Erythroxylum novogranatense spp.